neos/neos-development-collection/TYPO3.Neos/Documentation/IntegratorsCookbook/RenderingMenu.rst

 flexibility in what can be rendered.

 First of all you have to add a new element (with a name) in TypoScript that is of type Menu.
-Then inside the TypoScript object you can to set what kind of rendering (templatePath) to use, an entryLevel and a maximumLevels properties.
+Then inside the TypoScript object you can set what kind of rendering (templatePath) to use, an entryLevel and a maximumLevels properties.

 TypoScript code::